Kent Cullers: Career

 Kent Cullers worked for NASA's Search for Extraterrestrial Intelligence (SETI) program upon graduating from Berkeley.
 From 1985 to 1990, he was the Targeted Search Signal Detection Team Leader with the SETI Institute.
 He developed advanced computer algorithms for detection of continuous and pulsed signals originating from distant Earth-like planets.

 From 1990 to March 1994, he was the signal detection subsystem manager for the High Resolution Microwave Survey (HRMS) Project at NASA Ames Research Center, Moffett Field, California.
 He supervised the development of hardware and software for signal detection for HRMS.
 From 1993 to March 1994, Cullers led the SETI Research & Technology effort and managed the upgrading and replication of all the digital data processing equipment for HRMS.
 NASA's HRMS Project was cancelled by the United States Congress in October 1993, but Cullers still participated in Project Phoenix, the SETI Institute's continuation of the Targeted Search portion of HRMS.
 He resigned from NASA in October 1995, and rejoined the SETI Institute as a senior scientist and project manager for Project Phoenix.
-Dr. Cullers retired from the SETI Institute in 2005.
+Cullers retired from the SETI Institute in 2005.
 Minor planet 35056 Cullers is named in his honor.

 In popular culture

-Kent Cullers was the subject of a short documentary film produced by his wife, photographer Lisa Powers.
-In 1997, he was portrayed by actor William Fichtner as the fictional character Kent Clark in the movie Contact.
+Cullers was the subject of a short documentary film produced by his wife, the photographer Lisa Powers.
+The character Kent Clark, portrayed by William Fichtner in the 1997 film Contact, was based on Cullers.